angular/angular-cli/README.md

 ## Prerequisites

-The generated project has dependencies that require **Node 4.x.x and NPM 3.x.x**.
+Both the CLI and generated project have dependencies that require Node 4 or higher, together with NPM 3 or higher.

 ## Table of Contents